GrindeLab/STEAM/README.md

 1. Create a `map` file containing, at minimimum, the chromosome number and genetic position (in centimorgans) of each marker being tested.
     - *NOTE:* If you used a local ancestry inference program that performs calling within windows (e.g., RFMix), we recommend that you use just a single marker per window.
-2. Estimate the admixture proportions for each individual, representing the total proportion of genetic material inherited from each ancestral population.
-(There are various ways to calculate these proportions, one of which is to calculate the genome-wide average local ancestry for each individual.)
+2. Estimate the admixture proportions for each individual and store them in a `n`-by-`K` matrix, where `n` is the number of admixed individuals and `K` is the number of ancestral populations.
+    - There are various ways to calculate these proportions, one of which is to calculate the genome-wide average local ancestry for each individual.
 3. Estimate `g`, the number of generations since admixture.
-(We recommend you use *STEAM* for this step; see below.)
+    - We recommend that you use *STEAM* for this step; for more details, see the "Estimating the Number of Generations..." section below.

 ## Example: 2 Ancestral Populations